-The browser was designed to make it simple to add additional data.
+The Brain Browser was designed to make it simple to add additional data.
 To do this you need to:

-- Confocal scan your transgenic reporter, crossed to the vGlut:DsRed transgenic line: detailed imaging protocol here.
+- Confocal scan your transgenic reporter, crossed to the vGlut:DsRed transgenic line (or other suitable pattern): detailed imaging protocol here.

 - Register your confocal stack to the vGlut:DsRed reference brain we used, either: